JAlcocerT/JAlcocerT/content/blog/entrep_prod_tools.md

 ### Product First

-Make sure you understand how to use funnels and [Sankey](https://apexcharts.com/apexsankey/) diagrams:
+Make sure you understand how to use funnels and [Sankey](https://apexcharts.com/apexsankey/) diagrams.

 > Like this graph?
 Me too and its thanks to [HUGO shortcodes x ChartJS](https://jalcocert.github.io/JAlcocerT/using-hugo-as-website/#charts-in-hugo) - [funnels](https://www.npmjs.com/package/chartjs-funnel)